LUNCH & ABO MARKETPLACE

 Delegates will learn practical actions to help employ and support disabled artists, as well as considering what practical things can be done to reach out to more audiences, and ultimately come to the understanding that including disabled people is not a scary or delicate process but with the correct approach will be akin to any other high quality work they do.

-Speakers include Ben Lunn, Disabled Artist Network; Thursa Sanderson, Drake Music Scotland; Caitlin Mulgrew, Drake Music Scotland; and Paul Hawkins, Attitude is Everything.
+Speakers include Ben Lunn, Associate Composer, Drake Music Scotland,; Thursa Sanderson, Chief Executive, Drake Music Scotland; Pete Sparkes, Artistic Director, Drake Music Scotland; and Paul Hawkins, Head of Skills Development, Attitude is Everything.

 BREAKOUT 3 Social Prescribing – A Myth-Busting Session for Orchestras